oscarm524/Grand_View_Teaching/DATA-445/README.md

 ## Chapter 3

 This chapter covers resampling methods, which is a crucial topic in machine learning.
+Also, standard methodology used to evaluate classifiers and regressor are discussed as well.
+The following topics are covered:

+    - Model assessment
+        - Evaluating performance of classifiers
+        - Evaluating performance of regressors

+    - Cross-validation
+        - The validation set approach
+        - Leave-one-out cross-validation
+        - k-fold cross-validation

 ## Chapter 4